 Students obtain a hardcopy bespoke manual for the module they are studying and also have access to all manuals and legislation on student taxfind.
-Student taxfind is a fully searchable tax database which students can access anywhere at any time and contains access to the pre-reading and further reading referred to in the manuals together with the latest version of Finance Act 2020 - The Professional's Guide which provides a detailed explanation of the Finance Act 2020 changes.
+Student taxfind is a fully searchable tax database which students can access anywhere at any time and contains access to the pre-reading and further reading referred to in the manuals together with the latest version of Finance Act 2022 - The Professional's Guide which provides a detailed explanation of the Finance Act 2022 changes.

 The pre-reading and further reading listed in the manuals assists students to select the most appropriate material to cover to obtain the depth of knowledge required for the exam.
 Students are reminded that where an exemption is claimed the onus is on the student to ensure they are familiar with the learning outcomes from that module.
 Each Part of the CTA course builds on the earlier Parts and students need a strong knowledge of the learning outcomes from earlier Parts to progress through Part 2 & Part 3.
 Students should review the manuals for the earlier Parts on student taxfind to ensure they are comfortable with the material and in particular that they understand the core principles and can apply the main reliefs.
 In addition, students obtain an electronic version of the Irish Tax Review to keep them up to date with topical issues.
-Students at each Part also receive a manual containing past exam papers for each module, these past papers are also on taxfind and Blackboard
+Students at each Part also have access to past papers on Blackboard and taxfind.